Loading...

 Iceland’s car rental companies have partnered with fuel companies to create a loyalty discount program for customers.
 In addition to saving a few bucks of Icelandic Krona per liter, you also get discounts on food and other items as well as free coffee for signing up.

-Knowing where the nearest petrol station is crucial when going on a self-drive in Iceland.
+Knowing the location of the nearest petrol station is crucial when going on a road trip around Iceland.
 Getting familiar with the gas station brands helps, so we’ve covered the major ones below:

 The N1 is a popular gas station chain with 95 locations dotted throughout Iceland, especially on the Ring Road.
-Additionally, there are also stops in more remote regions such as the Westfjords.
+There are also stops in more remote regions such as the Westfjords.

-Some N1 stations offer oil changes, auto repair, and tire services as well.
+Some N1 stations also offer oil changes, auto repair, and tire services.
 You can also get a prepaid card with a PIN here, which makes paying for fuel easy.

-For American travelers, it’s a comfort knowing there’s a Costco in Iceland.
+For American travelers, it can be a comfort to know there’s a Costco in Iceland.
 It’s located in the town of Gardabaer, which is a 15-minute drive from Reykjavík airport.
 And your Costco membership is valid worldwide, which means you can seize those discounts wherever you are.

 Orkan is one of the cheapest gas station companies in the country.
 There are 65 self-service stations (mostly along the Ring Road) and they’re open 24/7!